ANUcybernetics/panic/README.md

 ## TODO

-- get all test/panic/ tests working again (add new transitions to FSM?)
 - add rolling cookie/URL param to QR code
 - add metadata to prediction
 - port vestaboards code, add (as array) to prediction model